Dr. Marla Shapiro

 On-Air Medical Consultant for CTV National News and Host of Dr. Marla and Friends

-Her book Life in the Balance: My Journey with Breast Cancer, was released in Fall 2006 and is a National Bestseller.
+Her national best-selling book, Life in the Balance: My Journey with Breast Cancer, was released in Fall 2006.

 Life in the Balance